 The content ideas from the results above are quite broad.

 If you want to come up with more ideas, perhaps some that are more in-depth, simply take one of the above posts and input a related keyword into Buzzsumo.

 So for ‘carpet,’ I might be looking for content that advises people on ‘choosing carpet,’ because above, there’s valuable content related to choosing carpet.

 After doing so, I can see that there are a few articles related to the topic of choosing a carpet.

-I can then use those pieces of content as inspiration when it comes to creating in-depth content, that is really niche and hopefully more high value for the target audience. .
+I can then use those types of content as inspiration when it comes to creating my own content marketing campaign, that is really niche and hopefully more high value for the target audience. .